 Swimming with turtles in Apo Island

-Because I was alone and didn’t want the hassle of finding other tourists for boat sharing, I got in a joiner packaged tour.
+Because I was alone and didn’t want the hassle of finding other tourists for boat sharing, I signed up on a joiner Apo Island tour.

 I have so many pictures in my adventure here in Apo Island, it’s crazy.
 Halfway through making screenshots from the videos, I stopped and thought, there is too much beautiful in here it was actually tiring.